samcheyette/CSP-model/README.md

 ```

     v2 assigned to 1 -> effective target for subset: 0
-    Partial solutions now: [{v1: 0, v0: 0}]
+    Partial solutions now: [{v0: 0, v1: 0}]

 ## (3) Constraint integration

 So far we have treated constraints one at a time.
-The next layer of the model is about how we **integrate constraints into a shared pool of candidate assignments**, and how we approximate that pool when it gets too large.
+In this section we'll look at how to handle constraint integration, i.e., when we want to combine the possible solutions implied by multiple constraints.

 ### Integration without forgetting